-battle by name or the 24th Regiment of Foot is mentioned in the Japanese text there can be little doubt as to the action that is being depicted.
+battle or the 24th Regiment of Foot are mentioned by name in the Japanese text, there can be little doubt as to the action that is being

-The green facings on the British uniforms, the fallen African warrior, the Zulu-style shield next to him and the Martini-Henry rifle all point to
+depicted.
+The green facings on the British uniforms, the fallen African warrior, the Zulu-style shield next to him and the Martini-Henry rifle all

 The text is in an old style Japanese that is hard to translate.
 Basically the story mentions the British troops marching bravely into hostile